AnotherFoxGuy/diesel-scm/doc/Building.md

 		export PATH=$PATH:/path/to/qt/version/clang_64/bin

-2. Go into the folder containing the Fuel source code
+2. Go into the folder containing the Diesel source code

-		cd fuel
+		cd diesel

 3. Generate the makefile with cmake